vq-clininger/VoltaiqDataFormat/README.md

 Voltaiq Data Format is a CSV format for battery data collected across the battery development lifecycle.
 Standardization of format and conventions allows for ease of comparison and usability of the battery data across disparate collection methods, organizations, and testing protocols.

-There is a [publication](https://www.frontiersin.org/articles/10.3389/fenrg.2022.1059154/full) about Voltaiq Data Format where you can read more about how this format came about.
+See this [publication](https://www.frontiersin.org/articles/10.3389/fenrg.2022.1059154/full) about Voltaiq Data Format where you can read more about how this format came about.

 The Voltaiq Data Format requires the following assumptions to be true:
 * Data files are CSV format with a "Tab" delimiter, and files end with the extension .csv.